tars0x9752/home/README.md

 dev:gc-all
 ```

-`dev:gc-all` frees up more disk space than `dev:gc`, but it'll deletes all old generations of all profiles.
+`dev:gc-all` frees up more disk space than `dev:gc`, but it'll delete all old generations of all profiles.
 Don't use this if you don't understand what it means since this makes rollbacks to previous configurations impossible.

 ### Others